EverGarde/Geist/README.md

 # Geist
-A experimental framework for learning.
+Geist A experimental framework built for learning.